 Nursing Home Residents Can Suffer Fractured Hip, Pelvis or Femur When Left Unattended in Bathroom

-As an attorney who handles nursing home abuse and neglect cases the most frequent form of injury I see in nursing homes and assisted living facilities are fall injuries, some residents can suffer fractured hip injuries.
+As an attorney who handles nursing home abuse and neglect cases the most frequent form of preventable injury I see in nursing homes and assisted living facilities are fall injuries.
+Some residents can suffer fractured hip injuries.
 Many falls with fractures unfortunately result in death.
 It is imperative that every effort is made to protect residents from falling in the first place.
 The most common ways the falls occur is from improper transfers or being left alone on a toilet.

 In my experience, falls resulting from being left unattended are foreseeable and preventable.
 A person is usually left unattended due to staffing levels, and the aide or nurse is trying to accomplish the toileting of one resident while attending to some other task.